Being the Executor of an Estate is a Thankless Job: Here's How to Do It Well Anyway

 One proven way to keep the peace is to regularly update heirs and beneficiaries on everything that's going on, whether that's keeping them abreast of the status of real estate transactions, the performance of assets, debt payments or anything else that will have a bearing on the size of their inheritance, says Altfest.

-Getting input from beneficiaries can also ease some strain, adds Bond.
-For example, if there is a house to sell, you might ask whether there's a particular realtor they'd like to work with.
 Once the house is sold, you don't want a beneficiary to complain, "We could have gotten more if we used this other realtor," said Bond.
 "Make the beneficiaries feel like they are part of the decision-making process."

-Similarly, if the estate has a large position in a high-flying stock that has gone up a lot, you should discuss with the heirs and a financial advisor whether it makes sense to pare back the position to avoid the stock losing a big part of its value in a market selloff, adds Bond.
+Similarly, if the estate has a large position in a high-flying stock that has gone up a lot, you should discuss with the heirs and a financial adviser whether it makes sense to pare back the position to avoid the stock losing a big part of its value in a market selloff, adds Bond.

 When it comes to heirs and beneficiaries, be firm about what the will states and what they're entitled to, Altfest advises.
-"They may have their own wishes and desires, and it's up to you to say, 'the will says this, I just can’t give everything to you,'" says Altfest.
+"They may have their own wishes and desires, and it's up to you to say, 'The will says this, I just can’t give everything to you,' " says Altfest.
 "You may find yourself saying no over and over again."

 Distribute assets and personal items fairly.
-While estate documents typically clearly outline who's getting assets like mutual funds or stocks and how much, that's not always the case with family possessions like a set of antique china or a Steinway & Sons piano.
-So, if needed, set up a process for dividing possessions among family members equitably.
+While estate documents typically clearly outline who's getting assets such as mutual funds or stocks and how much, that's not always the case with family possessions such as a set of antique china or a Steinway piano.

 Read More